OSGConnect/connectbook/acknowledgOSG.md

 [title]:- "Acknowledging the Open Science Grid"

-Whenever you make use of Open Science Grid resources, services or tools, we would be grateful to have you acknowledge OSG in your presentations and publications.
+Whenever you make use of Open Science Grid resources, services or tools, we would be grateful for your acknowledgement in publications.

 For example, you can add in your acknowledgement section: